bonepl/ChromaLeague/README.md

 You can use [this PowerShell script](https://github.com/bonepl/ChromaLeague/blob/master/chroma-league-launcher/src/scripts/restartRazerSdk.ps1) to restart the service.

+## Plans
+Next plans include crafting better, advanced animations for events (like dragon kills) and then maybe extending support to other peripherals like mice or headphones.

 ## Disclaimer
 **League of Legends** and all related logic used in this project are owned and copyrighted by [Riot Games](https://www.riotgames.com)